atomx-cc/blog/content/en/posts/edu/math-CS/C-Duke/Duke- C3w1- Read pointer1.md

 ---
-title: "Pointers, Arrays, and Recursion"
+title: "Pointers, Arrays, and Recursion 1"
 date: 2023-12-10
 categories:
   - IT